-When you're working on a site or app, there will be times when you need to test files as if they were being served from a remote web server, similar to how they are when you browse the web normally.
+When you're working on a site or web app, there will be times when you need to test files as if they were being served from a remote web server, similar to how they are when you browse the web normally.

-If you don't have your own server, or just want to test files locally, you can set up a local web server on your computer to simulate to do the job, and this tutorial is here to teach you how.
+If you don't have your own server, or just want to test files locally, you can set up a local web server on your computer to simulate one to do the job, and this tutorial is here to teach you how.

 npm install http-server -g